google/glome/java/README.md

 ## Usage

 Let's say Alice and Bob want to establish a communication.
 Then both parties should know their peer's public key.
-There is an example of Glome object and tag generation for Alice:
+This is an example of how Alice can use the Glome object to generate a tag:

 ```Java
 import com.google.jglome.Glome;